KureciPlatek/Project_BacaSable/01_Analysis/04_solution_strategy.md

 VxWorks seems to be a reference in the industry and may bring a good experience to our skills, but as it aims too big project for us, its choice is postponed to a later date.

+__Choice :__
+With respect of constraints [T1](02_architecture_constraints.md)
+__FreeRTOS or ThreadX__ are good candidates as they offer full RTOS features (hard and soft scheduling, preemptive multi tasking, multi core arch...), they are free of use and seems to have a good community as support.
+ThreadX is developed by Microsoft and therefore has support.

 #### Debugger choice

 | Name | Price | Source | Supported arch/uC | gdb |